frankelavsky/academic_homepage/_posts/2026-05-18-selfish-manifesto.md

 And writing isn't just a "mirror" into your own thoughts.
 It is a vehicle for developing the skill of thinking and reasoning.
 It's both a reflective and generative practice.
 You *create* thoughts through writing, not just invoke what is already in your brain.
 If more people who prompt their way through life realized this, we'd be taking back the frontiers of labor in our inner minds from AI companies.

-## 2. Holding precious our own thought-making
+## 2. Holding precious your own thought-making

 > "What are you trying to be free of?
 The living?
 The miraculous task of it?" - Joseph Fasano